Australian-Imaging-Service/xnatutils/README.md

 repository directory is on your PYTHONPATH and the 'bin' directory of the repo is on your PATH (see [https://www.cyberciti.biz/faq/unix-linux-adding-path/](https://www.cyberciti.biz/faq/unix-linux-adding-path/)).

-I have had some difficulty with the installation of progressbar2 as their is a conflict with progressbar (they both produce packages called 'progressbar').
-If you have a problem try uninstalling both then reinstalling 'progressbar2'.
+I have had some difficulty with the installation of `progressbar2` as there is a conflict with the `progressbar` package (they both produce packages called `progressbar`).
+If you have a problem try uninstalling both then reinstalling `progressbar2`.

 Authentication
 --------------